 The demolition of the buildings near Piazza Montanara led to finding the site of a temple built by Gaius Sosius and dedicated to Apollo: three columns have been re-erected; next to them there is the podium of the Temple to Bellona (goddess of war), the starting point of triumphal processions; see the Temple to Bellona at Ostia and learn how the Romans declared war.

-Gaius Sosius was a Roman politician, best known for having placed Herod upon the throne of Jerusalem.
+Gaius Sosius was a Roman politician, best known for having contributed to place Herod upon the throne of Jerusalem.
 He sided with Mark Antony during the Civil War and he commanded part of the fleet at the battle of Actium where he was captured.
 He was pardoned by Octavian (Augustus) and he returned to Rome where he dedicated a temple to Apollo, because Augustus was devoted to that god.

 The fragments of statues which decorated the pediment of the temple have puzzled archaeologists because their style indicates they were made in the Vth century BC.
 They depict the ninth labour of Hercules, in which the hero fights against the Amazons.
 In this particular pediment he is helped by Theseus, the founder of Athens.
 It has been suggested that the statues might have embellished the Temple to Apollo Daphniforos at Eretria, a town on the island of Euboea.
+We know from Pliny that many Greek statues were moved to Rome by Augustus and his friends.

 The rest of the decoration of the temple was made at the time of its construction.
 In part it is related to events concerning Apollo, but a frieze is believed to depict the triple triumph which was celebrated by Emperor Augustus in 29 BC for his victories in Europe, at Actium and in Egypt.